geyunxiang/mmdps/README.md

 ## Environment setter

 On Linux and macOS, one should set environment variable `MMDPS_ROOTDIR` at `~/.bashrc` or similar profile file.
+On Windows, the environment variable `MMDPS_ROOTDIR` should be set at computer->properties->advanced->environment variable.
+User environment variable is enough.

 The `MMDPS_ROOTDIR` should point to the root dir of mmdps system.

 ## New Data Process Pipeline